dydxprotocol/solo/docs/perpetual-typescript.md

   </a>
 </div>

-TypeScript library for interacting with the dYdX perpetual smart contracts and http API
+TypeScript library for interacting with the dYdX Perpetual smart contracts and HTTP API.

 ### Install